koukibadr/Bottom-Picker/README.md

   ///```
   final BottomPickerTheme bottomPickerTheme;

-  ///to set a custom button theme color use this list
-  ///when it's not null it will be applied
-  ///
-  final List<Color>? gradientColors;

-  ///define the icon color on the button
-  ///by default it's White
-  ///
-  final Color iconColor;

   ///used for simple bottom picker
   ///by default it's 0, needs to be in the range [0, this.items.length-1]
   ///otherwise an exception will be thrown